 Robert I. Grossman, MD

-Alongside his award-winning research, Dr. Grossman has been a passionate educator and widely published scholar.
-He has trained over 100 fellows, many of whom occupy prominent positions worldwide, and has authored over 300 publications and five books, including Neuroradiology: The Requisites, a best-selling textbook in neuroradiology, with over 45,000 copies sold.
+Dr. Grossman is a passionate educator and widely published scholar.
+He has trained more than 100 fellows, many of whom occupy prominent positions worldwide, and has authored 339 publications and 5 books, including Neuroradiology: The Requisites.

-Dr. Grossman received his BS in biology, Phi Beta Kappa, from Tulane University, and his MD from the University of Pennsylvania in 1973, where he was elected to Alpha Omega Alpha.
-He completed his internship at the Beth Israel Hospital in Boston in 1973, and two years of a neurosurgery residency from 1974 to 1976 at the University of Pennsylvania, a radiology residency at the University of Pennsylvania in 1979, and a two-year fellowship in neuroradiology at the Massachusetts General Hospital in 1981.
-He is board-certified in radiology and neuroradiology.
+Dr. Grossman received his BS in biology from Tulane University and his MD from the University of Pennsylvania, where he was elected to Alpha Omega Alpha.
+He completed his internship at Beth Israel Hospital in Boston, two years of a neurosurgery residency at the University of Pennsylvania, a radiology residency at the University of Pennsylvania, and a two-year fellowship in neuroradiology at Massachusetts General Hospital.
+Dr. Grossman is board certified in radiology and neuroradiology.

 Dr. Grossman joined NYU Langone in 2001 as the Louis Marx Professor of Radiology, chairman of the Department of Radiology, and professor of neurology, neurosurgery, and physiology and neuroscience.
 In his previous position at the Hospital of the University of Pennsylvania, he was a professor of radiology, neurosurgery, and neurology; chief of neuroradiology; and associate chairman of radiology.